elybrand/elybrand.github.io/_posts/2017-11-9-sparse_net.md

 and translations of, to use a term that a few of my colleagues cringe at, a "mother" function.
 You might expect why such systems show up.
-The main idea appeared in Cloninger's and coauthors' paper cited at the beginning of this post, where you first construct the mother function out of some affine combination of your rectifier functions and the layers downstream from that take affine shifts and scale them.
+The main idea appeared in Cloninger's and coauthors' paper cited at the beginning of this post, where you first construct the mother function out of some affine combination of your rectifier functions and the layers downstream from that scale them.
 The Cloninger paper builds a trapezoidal bump function out of ReLUs.
 I will remark that noticeably absent from the collection of affine systems are Gabor frames, but this is beside the point.

-The theoretical portion of the manuscript ends with the particular affine system of shearlets, which, in the sense of Definition 2.5, are known to optimally represent cartoon-like functions, see [this manuscript](https://arxiv.org/abs/1702.03559).
+The theoretical portion of the manuscript ends with the particular affine system of shearlets, which, in the sense of Definition 2.5, are known to optimally represent cartoon-like functions; see [this manuscript](https://arxiv.org/abs/1702.03559).
 Cartoon-like functions were introduced by David Donoho in [his paper](https://statweb.stanford.edu/~donoho/Reports/1998/SCA.pdf) on sparse components of images.
 Intuitively, they are piecewise smooth functions on the unit square \\([0,1]^2\\) where the boundaries between the piecewise regions are smooth.
 Theorem 5.6 proves that the approximation error with \\(M\\)-edge neural